Javi0110/SISRI/docs/API.md

-# SISRI API Documentation
+# RIDS API Documentation

 ## Overview
-The SISRI API is built using Next.js API routes and provides endpoints for managing incidents, properties, residents, and geospatial data.
+The RIDS API is built using Next.js API routes and provides endpoints for managing incidents, properties, residents, and geospatial data.
 All endpoints are RESTful and return JSON responses.

 ## Base URL
 ```